 Whoa!

-That light-colored object flapping away was the bear’s tongue busily lapping up the sugar-water from the feeder!
+That light-colored object flapping away was the bear’s tongue busily lapping up the sugary goodness from the feeder!
+(Notice his strategy of tipping the feeder slightly to pour out the goodness into his mouth.
+Clever!)

 What was so astonishing is that the dining room lights were on and I had been sitting right there at the dining room table that whole time when the bear had walked right up, climbed up on top of the woodbox, and began guzzling the feeder.

 Not only that, when we did realize the bear was guzzling the feeder, both hubby and I were standing right there at the window – only a couple feet away – directly in front of the bear – and this did not phase the bear at all.
-Completely unphased!
-Ok … that is not cool.
-That’s frightening that the bear is so completely comfortable being all up in our personal space right in front of us.
+He kept right on gobbling the goodness!
+Granted we might have made a more intimidating presence if we had shouted and banged pots & pans together rather than gawking and taking photos!
+(Haha!)

-It has been almost two months since the bear last raided the hummingbird feeders.
-For almost two months now I have been faithfully bringing the feeders inside every night.
+It had been several months since the bear last raided the hummingbird feeders.
+For several months now I have been faithfully bringing the feeders inside every night.
 And to be honest, it’s a hassle.

 Sometimes, just like last night, time gets away from me and it’s hard to remember to bring them inside before it gets dark.

-Throughout the past two months I have often wondered: “Does this even matter??”
+Throughout the past several months I have often wondered: “Does this even matter??”

 It is such a hassle every night.
 Does it even matter??